 But 2024 brought new challenges.
 We were open nearly 18,000 hours in Q1, 7% more than in 2019.
 This increased community access to Library collections, information services, computers, printers, programming, and public spaces.
-But by the end of Q1, we began to experience a high number of vacancies due to a hiring freeze.
+But by the end of Q1, we began to experience staffing challenges due to a budget-induced hiring freeze.
 The Library's hiring freeze was implemented in tandem with a citywide hiring freeze to address 2025 budget challenges anticipated by the City.